nx-lr/32chars-js/README.md

 Functions can be converted into strings, which yield their source code when converted into a string.
 We can manipulate the source code inside the function however way we want.
 In this case, we want to transform the function into the shortest possible expression without using any alphanumerics.

--   We pass the entire function into [**`uglify-js`**]([https://github.](https://github.com/mishoo/UglifyJS), which returns a minified version of the source code. `uglify-js` eliminates comments and dead code, shortens variables, and compresses values, expressions and statements to their most compact form.
+-   We pass the entire function into [**UglifyJS**](https://github.com/mishoo/UglifyJS), which returns a minified version of the source code.
+UglifyJS eliminates comments and dead code, shortens variables, and compresses values, expressions and statements to their most compact form.
 -   Next, we convert the named function `function named(args)=>{body}` into an anonymous arrow function `(args)=>{body}` with a regular expression.
 -   Then, we generate a lookup table of all the variables and arguments defined in the function, and substitute them with combinations of `_` and `$` characters, except the global variable.
 -   After that, we substitute all the identifiers, numbers and spaces with the appropriate substring if they have been defined, if not they are spelled out entirely.
 If an uppercase letter is not defined, we attach a `.toUpperCase()` call on the equivalent lowercase letter.